aleksbn/tictactoe-frontend-react/README.md

 You also need mongodb as a backend database provider.
 Head to the [mongodb](https://www.mongodb.com/atlas), download atlas and install it on your machine.
 It should already have the required address in order to create database at the start.

 # Backend start
-Next, download the code provided on [this link](https://github.com/aleksbn/tictactoe-backend-node.js), copy it to the location you would like it to be stationed and open up your console.
+Download the code provided on [this link](https://github.com/aleksbn/tictactoe-backend-node.js), copy it to the location you would like it to be stationed and open up your console.
 Go to the folder you copied the project to.
 In case you need to go a folder up, type:
 ```
 cd ..